reicalasso/beyond_transformer/docs/google_presentation_summary.md

 ### **[Schedule Technical Deep-Dive Meeting →](#)**

 *"The next breakthrough in AI won't be a bigger transformer—it will be a fundamentally different architecture.
-Neural State Machines are that breakthrough."*
+PULSEs are that breakthrough."*

 </div>